The basic purpose of Canberra Nature Map is to map the location and abundance of wildlife in the Canberra region, both flora and fauna.

 Awareness is increased within the community through the open exchange of knowledge.

-High quality, verified and accurate sighting information is sent to the ACT Government Conservation Planning and Research unit and the CSIRO Atlas of Living Australia.
+High quality, verified and accurate sighting information is sent to the ACT Government Environment, Planning and Sustainable Development Directorate and the CSIRO Atlas of Living Australia.

 This knowledge is fed into planning, development and conservation management decisions which lead to real world, on the ground outcomes.